 Trail First Aid

 First and foremost is the health and wellbeing of our participants and volunteers.
 That's my motto, and I'm sticking to it!
-My name is Clif Castleman and I served for five years as the volunteer medical team director for the Sierra Club's annual One Day Hike (I now serve as the webmaster).
+My name is Clif Castleman and I served for five years as the volunteer medical team director for the Sierra Club's annual One Day Hike.

 As a medic with Fairfax County Fire/Rescue, a Wilderness EMT with the National Park Service, and American Red Cross instructor of over a decade, I've done my best to ensure that first aid is a topic that is taken seriously here at the ODH.